-The 800-pound gorilla of the Infrastructure as a Service (IaaS) world -- Amazon Web Services (AWS) -- has joined the Cloud Security Alliance’s Security, Trust
+The 800-pound gorilla of the Infrastructure as a Service (IaaS) world -- Amazon Web Services (AWS) -- has joined the Cloud Security Alliance’s Security, Trust and Assurance Registry (STAR).

 AWS filed its documentation to CSA STAR late last week.
 Launched by the CSA about a year ago, STAR is an online registry where cloud providers voluntarily submit documentation of their security controls.
 The registry, which is freely available, has been growing slowly, but with the addition of AWS, it took a big leap forward in its mission to increase cloud provider security transparency and help cloud computing customers make better decisions about the security of their services.